AaronTraas/Notes/Recipes/Pancakes.md

 # Buttermilk Pancakes

+The quantity is for 3-4 people.
+Double it if more, or if teenagers are hangry.
 ## Ingredients:

-  * 2 cups all-purpose flour
+  * 1 cups all-purpose flour
-  * 2 teaspoons baking powder
+  * 1 teaspoons baking powder
-  * 1 teaspoon baking soda
+  * ½ teaspoon baking soda
   * ½ teaspoon salt
-  * 3 tablespoons sugar
+  * 1½ tablespoons sugar
-  * 2 large eggs
+  * 1 large eggs
-  * 3 cups buttermilk
+  * 1½ cups buttermilk
-  * 4 tablespoons unsalted butter, melted, plus ½ teaspoon for griddle
+  * 2 tablespoons unsalted butter, melted, plus ½ teaspoon for griddle

 ## Directions: